androb/deliverables/interviewplaybook/examples/customer-success-manager/customer-success-manager-draft.md

 ---
 title: Interview Guide for  Customer Success Manager
 subtitle:  Frontier Shield
 author: Created by [Deliverables AI](https://github.com/androb/deliverables)
-date: January 19, 2024 4:43 PM
+date: January 24, 2024 5:22 PM
 ---

 # Interview Guide for Customer Success Manager

 ## About this Guide

-This guide is designed to assist the hiring team at Frontier Shield in identifying and evaluating the best candidates for the Customer Success Manager position.
-It provides a structured approach to the interview process, ensuring that each candidate is assessed fairly and thoroughly.
-The guide includes a detailed job description, an interview agenda, a competency framework aligned with Frontier Shield's values, and a case study for role play.
-Additionally, it offers a set of questions for candidate Q&A and a candidate evaluation scorecard.
-By following this guide, the hiring team will be able to make informed decisions and select a candidate who not only meets the job requirements but also embodies the values and mission of Frontier Shield.
+This guide is designed for the hiring team at Frontier Shield to evaluate candidates for the Customer Success Manager position.
+It outlines the process to assess a candidate's fit for the role and the company.
+The guide includes an interview agenda, a competency framework based on the job description, and a case study relevant to Frontier Shield's mission and values.

+The interview agenda provides a structured approach to the interview process, ensuring that all key areas are covered.
+The competency framework lists the essential skills and attributes required for the role, with questions and scenarios to probe each area.
+The case study presents a real-world problem for the candidate to solve, demonstrating their ability to apply their skills in a practical context.

+The competencies are derived from the job description and the company's values.
+They cover technical skills, such as knowledge of cybersecurity and CRM platforms, and soft skills, such as communication and customer advocacy.
+The guide also includes a section for candidate questions and a scorecard for the evaluation of the candidate's performance.

+### Interview Agenda

+The interview will consist of an introduction, a review of the candidate's experience, a competency assessment, a case study, and a Q&A session.
+The agenda is designed to flow logically, allowing the candidate to build on their responses and the interviewers to gain a comprehensive understanding of the candidate's abilities.

+### Competency Framework

+The competency framework for the Customer Success Manager role at Frontier Shield includes both technical and interpersonal skills.
+The competencies are:

+1. Customer Relationship Management
+2. Cybersecurity Knowledge
+3. CRM Platform Proficiency
+4. Communication and Presentation
+5. Analytical Skills
+6. Problem-Solving and Escalation Management
+7. Customer Advocacy and Feedback Integration

+Each competency is aligned with Frontier Shield's values, such as "Fearless" for Problem-Solving and Escalation Management, and "Innovative" for Cybersecurity Knowledge.

+1. **Customer Relationship Management**: Building and maintaining strong relationships with customers, ensuring their satisfaction and loyalty.
+2. **Cybersecurity Knowledge**: Understanding of cybersecurity solutions and the evolving threat landscape, as mentioned in the job description.
+3. **CRM Platform Proficiency**: Experience with CRM platforms and account management processes, as required by the role.
+4. **Communication and Presentation**: Excellent communication and presentation abilities, essential for training and supporting customers.
+5. **Analytical Skills**: Ability to interpret usage data and identify trends to help customers achieve their security goals.
+6. **Problem-Solving and Escalation Management**: Proven ability to resolve customer issues and manage escalated problems effectively.
+7. **Customer Advocacy and Feedback Integration**: Passion for customer advocacy and the ability to integrate customer feedback into product development.

 ## Job Description